Connectome Smoothing via Low-rank Approximations: Human Connectomes

-For each atlas and each sample size, the Zhu and Ghodsi method \citep{zhu2006automatic} was compared with the USVT method \citep{chatterjee2015matrix}.
-Both have similar overall performance.
-Confidence intervals were omitted (calculated by assuming a normal distribution) for the estimated relative efficiencies since all confidence intervals have lengths less than $0.015$.
-This confidence interval indicates that all relative efficiencies are significantly different from 1, aside from the relative efficiency for the CPAC200 atlas at $M=10$.
+Fig.~\ref{fig:corr_re} shows the estimated relative efficiencies between $\bar{A}$ and $\hat{P}$.
+For each atlas and each sample size, both dimension selection methods have similar overall performance.
+Confidence intervals for the estimated relative efficiencies, calculated by assuming a normal distribution, all have lengths less than $0.015$.
+All relative efficiencies are significantly different from 1.

-Again, the largest improvements using $\hat{P}$ occur when $M$ is small and $N$ is large, where the RE are smaller than 1.
-On the other hand, once $M=10$, $\bar{A}$ tends to do nearly as well or better than $\hat{P}$.
-In addition, $\hat{P}$ offers certain advantages, especially since low-rank estimates can often be more easily interpretable by considering the latent position representation described in Section~\ref{section:sbm_rdpg}.
+The largest improvements using $\hat{P}$ occur when $M$ is small and $N$ is large, where the RE are smaller than 1.
+On the other hand, once $M=10$, $\bar{A}$ tends to do nearly as well or better than $\hat{P}$, except for the larger atlas using ZG.

-As discussed in Section~\ref{sec:intro}, Fig.~\ref{fig:Matrix_desikan_m5} further illustrates the differences between the two estimators for a samples with size $M=5$ and $M=1$.
-For the sample with $M=5$, $\hat{P}$ was calculated using Zhu and Ghodsi's 3rd elbow to select $d=11$.
-As discussed above, $\hat{P}$ has a finer gradient of estimated probabilities and has fewer outliers than $\bar{A}$, as shown in the upper triangular part of panels (b) and (e).
-Moreover, for the sample with size $M=5$ discussed above, Fig.~\ref{fig:Diff_desikan_m5} shows the values for the absolute estimation error $|\bar{A} - P|$ and $|\hat{P}-P|$.
-In addition, the absolute difference is included $|\bar{A} - \hat{P}|$ to show the overall difference between the two estimates.
-The lower triangular sections show the actual absolute difference while the upper triangular matrix highlights the vertex pairs with absolute differences larger than 0.4.
+For the sample with size $M=5$ from Fig.~\ref{fig:Matrix_desikan_m5}, Fig.~\ref{fig:Diff_desikan_m5} shows the values for the absolute estimation error $|\bar{A} - P|$ and $|\hat{P}-P|$, as well as $|\bar{A} - \hat{P}|$.
+The lower triangular sections show the absolute differences while the upper triangular matrix highlights vertex pairs with absolute differences larger than 0.4.
 There are 18 edges for $\bar{A}$ and only 6 edges for $\hat{P}$ being highlighted in the figure.
 Note that approximately $13\%$ of all pairs of vertices are adjacent in all $454$ graphs and hence $\bar{A}$ will always have zero error for those pairs of vertices.
 Nonetheless, $\hat{P}$ typically outperforms $\bar{A}$.

-To investigate the difference in performance with respect to the geometry of the brain, in Fig.~\ref{fig:Diff_between_desikan} we plot the 50 edges with the largest differences $|\bar{A}_{ij} - P_{ij}| - |\hat{P}_{ij} - P_{ij}|$ according to the location of the corresponding regions in the brain.
-Red edges indicate that $\hat{P}$ overestimates $P$, while blue means that $\hat{P}$ underestimates $P$.
-The edge width is determined by the estimation error for $\hat{P}$, where pairs with larger estimation error are represented by thicker lines.
-The five regions corresponding to vertices that contribute most to the difference are also highlighted, which are the vertices $i$ with the largest value of $\sum_j (|\bar{A}_{ij} - P_{ij}| - |\hat{P}_{ij} - P_{ij}|)$.